briandinh1/Text-Editor/README.txt

 Basic text editor with GUI interface.
+EXE file ready for demo

 I made it look like Notepad and Python's IDLE GUI editor as much as possible.
 Supports the most basic functions of a text editor such as copy, cut, paste, select all, undo.
-It can save and open files, but only .txt format
+It can only work with .txt format

+Other feature:
-Small features were also copied, such as changing the title bar to reflect the current document path, asking to save a new file when saving for the first time, automatically stretch to fit the size of the screen / window
+Change title bar to reflect the current document path Asking to save a new file when saving for the first time Automatically stretch to fit the size of the screen / window

-EXE file ready for demo